Study summary

 Get more information

-Would you like more information about clinical trial sites that are recruiting participants for Gene Transfer Clinical Study in X-Linked Myotubular Myopathy?
+Would you like more information about clinical trial sites that are recruiting participants for A study of AT132 in young children with X-Linked Myotubular Myopathy (XLMTM)?
 Contact us by filling out your information to the right and we’ll respond to you.

 • A patient